zudello/zudello-knowledge-base/Knowledge Base/4 Document management/Converting documents in Zudello.md

 ### Working with duplicated conversions

-When you use convert with duplicate:
+When you use duplicate and convert:

 - Zudello creates a duplicate in your selected location
 - Both documents are linked to each other via the **Related documents** tab